et9719/weirdFacts/README.md

 3. It found three unused variables, choices on line 20, restartBtn on line 27 and restart on line 153.

 - Choices was not needed so it was deleted.
-- As restart is a funtion, and in the html I had onclick="restart(); the restartBtn variable was not needed so this was also deleted.
+- As restart is a function, and in the html I had onclick="restart(); the restartBtn variable was not needed so this was also deleted.

--
+The JavaScript was then retested, it came back with nothing but the one unused variable 'restart', this is because it didn't pick up that it was used as an onclick function within the html.

 ### Manual Testing